 Source: ONS.
 Figures represent the value of any pension pots already accrued that are not state basic retirement or state earning related.
 This includes occupational pensions, personal pensions, retained rights in previous pensions and pensions in payment.
 Values exclude those with zero occupational pension wealth.
 Self-employed are excluded from these figures.

-The average UK pension size by age (when measured by the median) are:
+The average UK pension size by age are: